toddbranch/ECE382/notes/L23/git_tutorial.md

     - Type `git push origin master`
 - It should work now!

+## Deleting a Repo

+So you put a git repo where you didn't want one.
+Maybe you put your whole hard drive under version control.
+What next?

+git keeps all of its files in a .git directory - to delete the repo, we just have to remove that: `rm -rf .git`.
+This says remove the git directory and everything inside of it and don't ask me to verify deletes.

 ## Cloning

 So you've got your repo created and being hosted on github.
 What if you want to work on your files on a different computer?
 You should clone (duplicate) your repository!